ichor-hash/movie-recommender-system/README.md

 python mrs/app.py
 ```

-2. Access the web interface at `http://localhost:5000`
+2. Access the web interface at a specified localhost URL.

 3. Enter a movie title to get personalized recommendations